jranaraki/steps/README.md

 - Activate "Prevent app suspension"

 ## Test cases
-The app has been tested on Nexus 6P, Pixel 3A, Poco F1 and PinePhone.
+The app has been tested on Nexus 6P, Pixel 3A, Poco F1, Sony Xperia X and PinePhone.

 ## Limitation
 The device should be in the pocket.